 Our story

-Pre 1977: the number of school groups making educational visits to heritage sites increases and heritage education provision expands
+Pre 1977: The number of school groups making educational visits to heritage sites increases and heritage education provision expands

 1977: Lord Sandford was a peer in government during the 1970s in the departments of environment and education.
 He founded the Sandford Award with Lord Montagu of Beaulieu (representing English Heritage) and Commander Saunders Watson (representing Historic Houses Association- who later led the group which designed the History National Curriculum for England).
 Initially the focus of the award scheme was on historic houses.